 You get my point.
 Apart from the range, the cars are very similar.
-Some loathe the i3’s shape and minimalist interior, others think it’s marvellous.
+Some loathe the BMW i3’s shape and minimalist interior, others think it’s marvellous.
 Honda have just taken it up a level, with flush “pop out” door handles (think Model S) and Audi E-Tron style Cameras replacing the wing mirrors.
 It’s unusual for a small “city” car to get so much hype, but I think it deserves it.

-Vehicle number two of a proposed 50 that will (by 2025) use VW’s MEB “Skateboard” chassis, is not actually a VW branded car.
+Vehicle number two of a proposed 50 that will (by 2025) use VW’s MEB “Skateboard” chassis, is not actually a Volkswagen branded car.
 Named after a suburb in Barcelona, the Seat El-Born is the first Electric vehicle from the Spanish company, that has taken it’s inspiration from it’s cousin the VW I.D.
 Power output is likely to be 201 bhp, giving the El-Born a 7.5 second 0-62 time.
 A 62 kWh battery offers up 260 miles of range (WLTP), with 100 kWh charger compatibility.
 Is it just a re-badged, and likely cheaper I.D?
 Are we seeing what the Leon is to the Golf?
 Can’t wait to find out.

 Another vehicle we talked about in our last blog.
 The Polestar (Volvo) 2.
 The online only launch, did away with “all the fun at the fair” but nothing beats actually seeing a car with your own eyes, so, it’s going to Geneva.
-The 2 is firmly in Tesla Model 3 territory.
-Expect to get a can of fizzy pop and a curly wurly with the change from €60,000.
+The Polestar 2 is firmly in Tesla Model 3 territory.
+Expect to get a can of fizzy pop and a curly wurly with the change of €60,000.
 What does that get you?
 A beautifully clean design, 78 kWh Battery meaning 311 miles of range and AWD motors kicking out 402 bhp.

 The recent trend of bringing a new marque to the table for E.V’s isn’t stopping any time soon.
 Aston Martin have resurrected the Lagonda name with the aim of being “the world’s first zero emission luxury brand”.
 Geneva will bring us the first look at the All Terrain Concept, which we assume will be a mega expensive, electric 4x4.